EU labors to keep nuclear deal alive after new Iran moves

 "Sanctions, sanctions, sanctions.
 We're not going to solve the problem like that," said Luxembourg Foreign Minister Jean Asselborn.
 "Right now, we should wait for the report from the IAEA to see where we stand."

 However, the Europeans are hardly surprised by Iran's actions.
-They believe that the writing has been on the wall since Trump withdrew from the agreement last year, claiming that it does not to stop Tehran developing missiles or undermining stability in the Gulf region.
+They believe the writing has been on the wall ever since Trump withdrew from the nuclear agreement last year, claiming that it does not to stop Tehran from developing missiles or undermining stability in the Gulf region.

 "Sadly, it's a degradation that was to be expected," Asselborn said.